oycyc/virolution-invasion/README.md

 - organize defenders.js cards
 - place a bunch of defenders one row and enemy doesn't get damaged until x position passed
 - change all functions into es6 fxs
+- in defenders.js, change chooseDefender and Defender class to input this.chosenDefender as a parameter instead of using global variable